-Leslie is currently the chair elect of Oxford Brookes University Board of Governors and a non executive director of a housing association and of a NHS mental health foundation trust.
+Leslie is currently the chair-elect of Oxford Brookes University Board of Governors; a non-executive director at housing association Home Group; and a non-executive director of Surrey and Borders Partnership NHS Foundation Trust.
 She has degrees from the London School of Economics and Birkbeck College, University of London.
-She is married with two adult children.

 Sir Ian Kennedy

 Professor Sir Ian Kennedy LLD is Emeritus Professor of Health Law, Ethics and Policy at the School of Public Policy, University College of London and Visiting Professor at the London School of Economics.
 A lawyer, he has also lectured and written on the law and the ethics of healthcare.

 He has been involved in public life for 25 years, earning a reputation for safeguarding the interests of members of the public in healthcare.
 He was Chairman of the Healthcare Commission, the public watchdog in health services provision, from its creation until 2009.

 During his time at the Commission, Sir Ian worked to improve standards across the NHS through access to information and knowledge for patients, clinicians and managers.
 He is, perhaps, best known as the leader of the public enquiry into the deaths in children’s heart surgery at the Bristol Royal Infirmary (1998–2001).
 This report contributed to the establishment of the Healthcare Commission in 2002.